 Encourage emergency responders in your community to access free training materials at National Grid's utility safety website: firstresponder.ngridsafety.com.
+National Grid's pipelines quietly, reliably and efficiently deliver natural gas every day to our residential. commercial and industrial customers.
 Damage to our pipelines can cause dangerous gas leaks that have the potential to ignite or explode.
 We encourage you to learn the location of gas pipelines in your community and help protect them from damage.
 Many pipelines are underground in public areas.
 Line markers are sometimes used to indicate their approximate location but not depth.
 The markers display the name of the pipeline operator and the telephone number where the operator can be reached in the event of an emergency.
 These markers are usually freestanding; in urban areas, they may also be found on utility poles.
 If you observe suspicious activity near a pipeline marker, call the number on the marker immediately.